Multi-Tailed Vision Transformer for Efficient Inference: Experiment

 \subsubsection{Influence of $\alpha$ and $\eta$}

 We also investigate how the hyper-parameter $\eta$ and $\alpha$ in FLOPs constraint regularization would influence the performance of MT-ViT.
 The results are shown in the Figure \ref{eta}.
 In the left figure, we maintain a fixed value of $\alpha$ (0.5) and vary the values of $\eta$ from 0 to 1.
 Conversely, in the right figure, we keep $\eta$ fixed at 0.5 and adjust $\alpha$ in the range of 0.25 to 1.
-We can clearly observe a trend that when setting a larger value for $\eta$ and a smaller value for $\alpha$, we generally observe a decrease in accuracy accompanied by an increase in FLOPs reduction.
-By setting different $\eta$ and $\alpha$, we can achieve different trade-offs for MT-ViT.
+The FLOPs regularization can punish the situation when the predictor selects the tail with high computational cost.
+Therefore, when $\lambda$ is large, it has more impact on the total loss $\mathcal{L}_{total}$, and the learned predictor tends to let more images to go through short tail, which results in low accuracy and low FLOPs.
+When $\alpha$ is small, it will increase $\mathcal{L}_f$ and lead to an decreasing in both accuracy and FLOPs.
+We can clearly observe this trend in Figure \ref{eta}.
+When setting a larger value for $\eta$ and a smaller value for $\alpha$, we generally observe a decrease in accuracy accompanied by an increase in FLOPs reduction.
+By adjusting different $\eta$ and $\alpha$, we can achieve different trade-offs for MT-ViT.